Archive for category Assembly Conversations

 Assembly Conversations: Bolling as Tie Breaker

-Posted by Connie Stevens in Assembly Conversations on February 1, 2012
+Posted by Virginia Public Radio in Assembly Conversations on February 1, 2012

 The Virginia General Assembly continues to work through hundreds of bills and coming up with a new two-year budget.
 And for this session, Lieutenant Governor Bill Bolling is casting some tie-breaking votes in an evenly divided Virginia Senate.
 Bolling joins host Bob Gibson as our guest on Assembly Conversations to answer your questions about the General Assembly, politics and public policy.